-Responding to the Invitational Priority, Competitive Priority, and Project Selection Criteria
+Responding to the Invitational Priority, Competitive Preference Priority, and Project Selection Criteria

 The Secretary will select for funding under the Credit Enhancement for Charter School Facilities Program those applications that are deemed of highest overall quality.
-Experts in finance, including school facilities finance and credit enhancement, will review the applications and assign to each application up to 115 points using the Project Selection Criteria and the Competitive Priority.
+Experts in finance, including school facilities finance and credit enhancement, will review the applications and assign to each application up to 115 points using the Project Selection Criteria and the Competitive Preference Priority.
 Each criterion includes factors the reviewers will consider in determining how well an application meets the criterion.

 Reviewers will use their own professional judgment to assess the quality of each application against these criteria.
-To be competitive, applicants must address each of the selection criteria fully and clearly.
+To be Competitive Preference Priority, applicants must address each of the selection criteria fully and clearly.
 The kind of information needed to accomplish this for each criterion is discussed below.
-We recommend that applicants organize their application narrative around the Competitive Priority and the Project Selection Criteria.
-While the application reviewers will score the Competitive Priority, they will not score the Invitational Priority.
+We recommend that applicants organize their application narrative around the Competitive Preference Priority and the Project Selection Criteria.
+While the application reviewers will score the Competitive Preference Priority, they will not score the Invitational Priority.

-The Competitive Priority is for applicants that propose a grant project that increases the capacity of charter schools to offer public school choice in those communities with the greatest need for school choice.
-The Invitational Priority is for applicants that propose a grant project that demonstrates its ability to partner with new actors and/or leverage new sources of capital and untapped non-Federal programs in order to finance charter school facilities.
+The Competitive Preference Priority is for applicants that propose a grant project that increases the capacity of charter schools to offer public school choice in those communities with the greatest need for school choice.
+The Invitational Priority is for applicants that propose the development of one or more partnerships that will enable the applicant to leverage newly created or previously untapped sources of capital or other assistance, which may include non-Federal programs, in financing charter school facilities in geographic areas and communities described in the Competitive Preference Priority.
 We will not score applicants based on the Invitational Priority.

-The Competitive Priority related to the applicant increasing the capacity of charter schools to offer public school choice in those communities with the greatest need for school choice (15 points):
+The Competitive Preference Priority related to the applicant increasing the capacity of charter schools to offer public school choice in those communities with the greatest need for school choice (15 points):

-Factors used to assess the capacity of charter schools to provide public school choice in those communities with the greatest need for such choice include:
+The capacity of charter schools to offer public school choice in those communities with the greatest need for this choice based on-

-- (1) The extent to which the applicant would target services to geographic areas in which a large proportion or number of public schools have been identified for improvement, corrective action, or restructuring under Title I of the Elementary and Secondary Education Act of 1965, as amended by the No Child Left Behind Act of 2001 (NCLB). - (2) The extent to which the applicant would target services to geographic areas in which a large proportion of students perform below proficient on State academic assessments; and - (3) The extent to which the applicant would target services to communities with large proportions of students from low-income families.
+- The extent to which the applicant would target services to geographic areas in which a large proportion or number of public schools have been identified for improvement, corrective action, or restructuring under Title I of the Elementary and Secondary Education Act of 1965, as amended by the No Child Left Behind Act of 2001 (NCLB); - (2) The extent to which the applicant would target services to geographic areas in which a large proportion of students perform below proficient on State academic assessments; and

+(3) The extent to which the applicant would target services to communities with large proportions of students from low-income families.